jremsza/ds-portfolio/content/projects/portfolio-project-9/chicago-crime-postgis.md

 Figure 2: Spatial analysis highlighting blocks (red markers) with gun-related arrests that exceed the median response distance from the nearest police station.

 ### 3. Data Integrity in Crime Reporting
-An analysis of hourly crime trends revealed a near-identical temporal pattern between **Battery** and **Assault** cases, despite Battery having a higher raw count.
+An analysis of hourly crime trends revealed a near-perfect temporal correlation between Battery and Assault cases.
+While Battery occurs more frequently, both crimes react identically to temporal factors.
 This suggests:
 * These crimes are likely reported interchangeably by officers or dispatchers.
 * Predictive models should treat these categories as correlated features rather than independent events to avoid collinearity issues.